1

 Meals: B,L,D

 Today’s ride features the trip’s first tunnels and bridges as we trace the pretty Poolburn Gorge and head into the Idaburn Valley.
 We’ll stop at Hayes Engineering Works, a delightfully rustic heritage site, and Oturehua’s old-fashioned grocery store.
 After lunch, it’s a gentle climb to the rail trail’s highpoint, then a downhill roll to Ranfurly with its striking art deco architecture.
 Late afternoon, we’ll take the short drive to Naseby, a cute forestry town famous for its indoor curling rink.
 Here’s your chance to try ‘bowls on ice’ – it’s very addictive!
-Naseby is also terrific for a stroll or a sup at the old pub, both nice ways to wind down before we return to Ranfurly for dinner.
+Naseby is also terrific for a stroll or a sip at the old pub, both nice ways to wind down before we return to Ranfurly for dinner.
 Cycling distance 47km/29 miles Accommodation: Hawkdun Lodge, Ranfurly

 Meals: B,L,D